1. Choose a British Association of Removers (BAR) member

 4. Ask for packing advice

-As trained professionals, removals firms know how best to protect your belongings.
+As trained professionals, removal firms know how best to protect your belongings.
 They use the right materials and can do it quickly and cost-effectively, freeing up your time to focus on other areas of the move.
 Your chosen company should also be in a position to discuss insurance arrangements with you.

 For more information on planning your move see this detailed guide and moving checklist from BAR.